 Carrots are a great food -- they're one of those root vegetables that our ancestors would have stored away for the cold winter months.
 Come February, they'd still be edible, even when everything else was gone.
 Raw or cooked, carrots are awesome.
-They correspond to the element of fire with their warm, sunny color, so why not cook some up to add to your Imbolc feast?
+They correspond to the element of fire with their warm, sunny color (although obviously they're associated with earth, too, being root vegetables), so why not cook some up to add to your Imbolc feast?
 The trick with this recipe is to not let your carrots get too soft -- just heat them long enough that they're hot, but still have some of the crunch in them.

 Prep Time: 15 minutes

 - 1 lb, raw carrots, cut into 1/4" circles

 - A dash of ground ginger